dusk-network/dusk-protocol/consensus/chain-management/README.md

    8. $\texttt{output } true$

-### *VerifyCertificate*
+### *VerifyAttestation*
-*VerifyCertificate* checks a block's certificate by verifying the Validation and Ratification aggregated signatures against the respective committees.
+*VerifyAttestation* checks a block's Attestation by verifying the Validation and Ratification aggregated signatures against the respective committees.

 ***Parameters***
-- $\mathsf{C}$: the certificate to verify
+- $\mathsf{A}$: the attestation to verify
 - $\upsilon$: the vote's data, containing: the previous block's hash, the iteration number, the winning vote, the block's hash

 ***Algorithm***